2021: Q – April A to Z: Mama in Photos…

 Mama found a new friend on the bench in Hoschton, along with Cousin IT… it was amazing there… and impossible to see them all… scarecrows were everywhere!
 We did find the entire Georgia Dawg football team outside of town in a field… even complete with spectators along the fence.
 At times, it was kinda creepy seeing so many… kind of like being on a walking dead set!
 If you missed Letter O… Out and About, click HERE for more pics!

-Never mention you want something in a field… Mama never hesitated in going to pull up the “wanted” cotton plant… hope the farmer wasn’t watching!
+Never mention you want something in a field… Mama never hesitated in pulling up the “wanted” cotton plant… hope the farmer wasn’t watching!

 Now why did she wear her petticoat for a photo?
 Who Knows?
 I remember wearing slips and half slips as a teenager… but who wears them now… many kids probably wouldn’t even know what a slip was!